openlawlibrary/taf/docs/repo-creation-and-update-util.md

 ### `update_expiration_date`

-This command updates an expiration date of a given target file.
+This command updates an expiration date of a given role's metadata file.
 It is used when a private key (without PEM header and footer) is kept in an environment variable.

 ```bash
 taf update_expiration_date --repo-path ./law --role snapshot --key $SNAPSHOT_KEY --interval 5